mattw23n/CS102G4T6/README.md

 - Jack : Swap one of the range cards for a new range card.
 - Queen : Extend the lower bound by 2.
 - King : Extend the upper bound by 2.
-- Joker : Subtract 2 points from the player's bet.
 - After drawing a Wild Card, draw another card from the deck.
 - If a player draws 3 Wild Cards in a row, their bet is forfeited, and they lose 1 point.